 The basic element in the NDM/XML is an NDM.
 An NDM shall consist of at least one of the messages documented in references [4]–[8].

-The NDM/XML schema set shall consist of a schema for the most current Blue Book version of each individual message type (see references [4]–[8]), an ‘NDM combined instantiation’ schema (see 4.14), a namespace schema, a master validator schema, and a schema containing elements common to more than one Navigation Working Group (see table 3-1).
+The NDM/XML schema set shall consist of a schema for the most current Blue Book issue of each individual message type (see references [4]–[8]), an ‘NDM combined instantiation’ schema (see 4.11), a namespace schema, a master validator schema, and a schema containing elements common to more than one Navigation Working Group (see table 3-1).

 The NDM/XML schema set shall be available on a CCSDS resource that is internet accessible.